ashishkupadhyay/VIT-Mess-Menu-Taskbar-Flyout/README.md

 ### Meal timings

-These are VIT Vellore's timings, built into the mod:
+These are the defaults — VIT Vellore's timings.
+All five are editable in the
+settings:

 | Meal | Mon–Fri | Sat & Sun |
 | --- | --- | --- |